 Communities of Practice are groups of faculty and staff who commit to regularly scheduled sessions on a focus area in teaching and learning followed by actions such as planning and trying out the techniques discussed in the group.
 Your community will provide a supportive environment where members can experiment with new approaches to teaching and learning, share successes and challenges, and/or engage in the scholarship of teaching and learning (SoTL) through collaborative research projects and dissemination of instructional practices and tools.

-The TLF sponsors faculty/contract staff book groups each fall and spring semester.
+The CETL sponsors faculty/contract staff book groups each fall and spring semester.
 The list of titles is distributed to campus and posted on the website before the semester begins, and you are encouraged to select a first and second choice from the list.
-The TLF orders and distributes the books to each book group member.
-The TLF will also pay for a drink and snack for each group member from Art Elements (up to $10/person) once during the semester.
+CETL orders and distributes the books to each book group member.
+The CETL will also pay for lunch for each group member from Great Harvest (up to $10/person) once during the semester.